 AI and data science underlie a revolution that is currently underway in the pharmaceutical and healthcare industry.
-Previously dormant data insights are transforming the long, costly, experimentally-driven drug discovery process into a fast, AI-driven, patient-centric approach.
+Previously dormant data insights are transforming the long, costly, experimentally driven drug discovery process into a fast, AI-driven, patient-centric approach.
 To accelerate this process, ATOM is building the work force of the future – scientists and pharmacologists with integrated expertise in data science, AI, and drug discovery.
-The Frederick National Laboratory, an active member of the ATOM consortium, will provide a summer student training experience for select student(s).
+FNLCR will provide a summer student training experience for select student(s).
 The experience will equip professional pharmacy student(s) with data science and machine learning expertise.
 During an approximately 10-12-week (40 hours/week) training period, students will be immersed in the AI-driven drug discovery process at ATOM, training with pharmaceutical industry, data, and machine learning scientists.
 Students will examine, analyze and build datasets that can support ATOM’s AI-driven drug discovery platform, as stated above.
-In addition to cross-training in data science and pharmaceutical domains, students will develop a repertoire of know-how in machine learning modeling, dynamic ODE modeling and drug discovery assay development.
+In addition to cross-training in data science and pharmaceutical domains, students will develop a repertoire of know-how in machine learning modeling, building prediction models and visualization for analysis of dynamic ODE modeling and drug discovery.
 The experience will be completely virtual.
+Students and mentors communicate through email and chat tools as well as ad hoc Zoom meetings.

 Planned experiences and goals for the training: